This article describes a more advanced technique referred to as hikidasu* (or hikidashi 引き出し) to create an opportunity to strike an opponent.

 The fifth reason is related to the first.
 As described in the comment by “dream_so_real_1008さん” on 2013/10/31 in [Chiebukuro] (in Japanese), this can be an effective tactic against an opponent (A) in “waiting” mode – waiting for one to come in to strike.
 If, for example, one moves to strike men (with no hikidasu), A may be able to strike kaeshi-do or dekote for example.
 However, if one pressures A with the right foot, one may be able to detect the “trap”, eventually scare A to strike and create an opportunity to strike A.

 The sixth reason pertains to those in jodan.
-As explained to me by Katsumi Chinen sensei, it’s highly desirable, from jodan, to strike an area near or on the target (e.g. the shoulder or men).
-This is to ensure a natural recoil of the shinai and minimize the burden on the left arm to return to jodan and “reload.”
-If the opponent moves out of the way or deflects the shinai, a large amount of arm power may be required to stop and reload the shinai.
+As explained to me by Katsumi Chinen sensei, it’s highly desirable to strike the target or a place near the target (e.g. shoulder) from jodan.
+This is to ensure a natural recoil of the shinai after a strike and minimize the burden on the left arm to return to jodan and “reload.”
+Otherwise, if the opponent moves out of the way or deflects the shinai, there is no recoil and a large amount of arm power may be required to stop and reload the shinai.
 Hence, the desirability for those in jodan to make sure that the opponent is coming in forward to strike – rather than blocking or stepping out of harm’s way.

 For further information on this subject in English, there are three articles by Salmon sensei [Salmon13] [Salmon1509] [Salmon1510] – the only articles in English with information on hikidasu that I could find.
 There are many Japanese articles including [Kumagorou] [Yokota] [Yomuken].
 As noted therein, seme and the ability to read an opponent are other important aspects associated with this technique.
 For example, this technique may be more effective when there is a build-up of pressure (that could be released at any moment) and/or when the opponent seems inclined or primed to strike.

 In addition to the two instructional videos cited above, there is a video showing similar exercises for hikidasu 癒しの剣道 基本稽古 (22:39mins) e.g. at the 11:40, 10:42 and 16:42 marks, respectively, for de-kote, debana-men and kaeshi-men.
-For these videos, it’s important to keep in mind that there’s more to hikidasu than simply taking a small step forward.
-It requires, for example, a sense of the opponent (his/her patterns, mental state or intentions), a complete readiness to strike and many other points related to seme as summarized in Quotes on Seme (攻め).
+For these videos, it’s important to keep in mind that there’s more to hikidasu than, for example, simply taking a small step forward.
+It requires a sense of the opponent (his/her patterns, mental state or intentions), a complete readiness and ability to strike and many other points related to seme as summarized in Quotes on Seme (攻め) and Resources on Seme (攻め).
 As noted by Lorenzo Zago (Renshi 7th Dan) in [Zago]:

 Often, we tend to over simplify by associating seme with its physical manifestation, such as a small step forward with the kensen dominating the opponent’s centre.
 However, this is just the superficial aspect.